Amorium: Excavations

 Amorium's site was long unknown, though its name appears on many maps of the 18th and 19th centuries.
 It was rediscovered by Richard Pococke in 1739, but the first visit by a western scholar was by the English geologist William Hamilton in 1836; subsequently, maps placed it more accurately.

-In 1987, R.M.
-Harrison of Oxford University conducted a preliminary survey of the site, with excavations being started in 1988.
+In 1987, Martin Harrison of Oxford University conducted a preliminary survey of the site, with excavations being started in 1988.
 From its inception the Amorium Excavations Project has been principally concerned with investigating post-classical, Byzantine Amorium.
 During 1989 and 1990, an intensive surface survey was conducted of the man-made mound in the upper city.
 In 2001, Ali Kaya made a geophysical survey of the church found in the upper city, although a full excavation has yet to be undertaken.
 The Project is sponsored by the British Institute of Archaeology at Ankara and funded by grants from various institutions in the United States including the Adelaide and Milton De Groot Fund at The Metropolitan Museum of Art and the Friends of Amorium.

 After more than 20 years of British led excavation at Amorium, fieldwork restarted in 2014 with a new Turkish team under the direction of Doçent Doktor Zeliha Demirel Gökalp of Anadolu University, based at Eskisehir.
 Amorium Excavations Project retains its character of international collaboration with foreign institutions, like the Institute of Mediterranean Studies of Foundation for Research & Technology – Hellas.